BayashiPascal/RunRecorder/README.md

 RunRecorder is a C library and a Web API helping to interface the acquisition of textual data and their recording in a remote or local SQLite database.

-The C library allows the user to record data with a small and simple set of functions, hiding the commands and management of the database.
+The C library allows the user to record data with a small and simple set of functions, hiding the commands to and management of the database.

 The Web API allows the user to use a remote database, making RunRecorder suitable for distributed environments where several applications in a network of devices record and access data in a shared and centralized scheme.

-The C library can interact directly with a database, or remotely with it through the Web API.
+The C library can interact directly with the database, or remotely with it through the Web API.
 It acts as an abstraction layer for the difference between the two modes, allowing the user to develop data recording application without worrying whether the database is local or remote.

-The Web API being agnostic to the source of the requests it responds, it can also be used with programming languages or tools able to perform HTTP requests.
+The Web API responding consistently regardless of the source of the requests, it can also be used with programming languages or tools able to perform HTTP requests.
 The [Curl](https://curl.se/) project provides such tools and libraries in more than 50 languages.
 Then, the Web API can also easily be reused in other projects and environments.

 RunRecorder uses SQLite databases to store recorded data.
 [SQLite](https://www.sqlite.org/) is the most widely deployed database engine and benefits of tools and libraries in all OS and many programming languages.
-Then, the recorded data can easily be used after recording.
+Then, the recorded data can easily be used after recording.j with third party software and libraries.

 RunRecorder provides a simple functionality to retrieve the recorded data in CSV format, and a basic Web viewer using the Web API to display the recorded data in a Web browser.

 ## Table Of Content

-* 1. Install
+* 1 Install
 * 1.1 C library
 * 1.2 Web API
-* 2. Usage
+* 2 Usage
 * 2.1 Through the C library
 * 2.1.1 Get the version
 * 2.1.2 Create a new project